 McClellan is excited about the renewed spirit and vigor he has seen at FCC as demonstrated by some recent events.

 "We had a record-breaking food outreach before Thanksgiving to benefit the Community Food Cupboard.
 The Congregation filled 56 large grocery bags with food, which needed three cars to get to the food cupboard.
 There is a wonderful outward-looking spirit at FCC." said McClellan.

 McClellan is also extremely pleased with the growth in the church's outreach to children and families.
 He reports that the number of children has grown from four to 20 since July of 2011.
-And he is excited about plans being developed for a "Friends of the Steeple" campaign, which will reach out to the wider Manchester community in an effort to raise funds for the renovation and preservation of the iconic tall
+And he is excited about plans being developed for a "Friends of the Steeple" campaign, which will reach out to the wider Manchester community in an effort to raise funds for the renovation and preservation of the iconic tall spire of the church.

 "There is emerging a real groundswell of support for this project, which we hope will restore and preserve the magnificent steeple for many years to come." said McClellan.